The Modern Critique of Biological Race in Forensic Anthropology

 In the European Union, forensic anthropology practice is coordinated partly through the ENFSI (European Network of Forensic Science Institutes) Forensic Anthropology Working Group.
 ENFSI does not have a specific position statement on racial typology terminology as of 2024, but its best-practice manuals for forensic anthropology (most recently updated 2018) recommend metric-based reporting with statistical outputs rather than typological classification.
 German, Dutch, French, and Scandinavian forensic anthropology practices have broadly adopted population-affinity language, partly driven by ENFSI coordination and partly by domestic laboratory accreditation requirements under ISO 17020 / ISO 17025.

-The population-affinity framework retains everything that is useful in ancestry assessment while discarding the typological scaffold that is not scientifically defensible.
+The population-affinity framework retains the scientifically valid content of ancestry assessment while discarding the typological scaffold that is not defensible.
 The useful content is: a quantified statement of which reference populations this skull most resembles metrically, with the degree of resemblance stated as a probability, plus a morphoscopic corroboration or qualification, plus an honest statement of what the reference populations do and do not represent.

 The discarded content is: the inference that the skull "is" a member of a natural biological kind, the use of terminology (Caucasoid, Mongoloid, Negroid) that implies discrete biological categories, and the suppression of uncertainty behind a confident typological label.